raydot/nailing-the-coding-interview/chapters/07-heaps.md

 print(topKFrequent([4,1,1,1,2,2,3], 2))  # [1,2]
 ```

-**Why this works:** This combines a hash map (to count frequencies) with a min heap (to find the k most frequent).
-The heap stores only k elements, so we don't need to sort all unique elements.
+**Why this works:** This one's a little interesting in that it combines a hash map (to count frequencies) with a min heap (to find the k most frequent).
+The heap stores only k elements, so we don't actually need to sort all unique elements.
+Instead, we only keep track of the k most frequent elements at any time.

 **Time Complexity:** O(n + m log k) - where n is the number of elements and m is the number of unique elements.
 Counting takes O(n), and heap operations take O(m log k)
 **Space Complexity:** O(m) - for the hash map storing frequencies, and O(k) for the heap

 ---

-### Question 4: Find Median from Data Stream
+### Question 4: Given a Data Stream, Find the Median

 Design a data structure that supports adding integers from a data stream and finding the median at any time.